deevis/deevis/README.md

 - 👋 Hi, I’m @deevis
+- ✨ I'm a seasoned Ruby on Rails developer with 10+ years experience
-- 👀 I’m interested in making sense of and visualizing complex computational spaces
+- 👀 I’m interested in deep learning and systems integrations
-- 🌱 I’m currently learning NEO4J and Python
+- 🌱 I’m currently learning Python and Tensorflow/Pytorch
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to for exciting opportunities
 - 📫 How to reach me ...

 <!---